kfahn22/showcase/README.md

 ## The video folder should be renamed with the number of the challenge followed by the name, for example: 160-spring-forces

 ## My strategy for moving to the new website has been to copy the md file on the old website and use the side by side view in VSC to quickly copy and paste the information.
 The formating is different enough that I have not used find and replace.
-(Maybe someone could come up with a program (maybe python?) that could use regular expressions to reformat, if a lot of people are going to be moving 1 or 2 challenges from the old website I am not sure it is worth the effort to figure that out.)
+(Maybe someone could come up with a program (maybe python?) that could use regular expressions to reformat.
+However, if a lot of people are going to be moving 1 or 2 challenges from the old website I am not sure it is worth the effort to figure that out.

 ## I have called the  "Group of links title" "References"